bronson/trying/README.markdown

 ## Exceptions

-By default Retryable will retry any exception that inherits from StandardError.
+Retryable retries any exception that inherits from StandardError.
 This catches most runtime errors (IOError, floating point) but lets most more catastrophic errors (missing method, nil reference) pass through without being retried.

-Generally you only want to retry a few specific errors:
+Generally you only want to retry a few specific errors anyway:

     :retryable(:on => [IOError, RangeError]) { ... }

-You can also retry everything but, be warned, this is not what you want!
+You can certainly retry everything but, be warned, this is probably not what you want!
-You almost certainly do not want to retry method missing, out of memory, and a whole bunch of errors that won't be fixed by trying again.
+Do you really want to retry method missing, out of memory, and a whole range of other errors that can't be fixed by trying again?

     :retryable(:on => Exception) { ... }